 Through out the 20th Century and continuing today, the Detroit area has attracted a steady stream of immigrants from the Middle East who today estimate near 500,000.
 In 1979, acutely aware of the fact that these newly arrived immigrants needed assistance in order to adapt to life in the United States, a group of visionary community members founded the Arab American and Chaldean Council (ACC).

-ACC opened its one person office, housed within the International Institute in Detroit, and served 421clients during its first year of operation.
-Over 30 years later ACC provides over 500,000 services annually to those in need through its 40 Outreach Offices.
+ACC opened its one person office, housed within the International Institute in Detroit, and served 421 clients during its first year of operation.
+Over 35 years later ACC provides over 500,000 services annually to those in need through its 40 Outreach Offices.

-The mission of ACC is to support the overall wellbeing of the community.
-Programs deliver various, educational, employment and training, behavioral health, youth recreation and self-enrichment services, cultural activities, immigration and health services.
+The mission of ACC is to support the overall well-being of the community.
+Programs deliver various, educational, employment and training, behavioral health, youth recreation and self-enrichment services, cultural activities, health services and economic revitalization.

 ACC is committed to “Making a Difference” in the lives of those it serves and is proud to serve the growing multi-ethnic community of Metropolitan Detroit.